 These sub-shrubs will eventually spread and cover an area.
 They are also good for edging.
 They require full sun, and soil with good drainage.

-Oriental poppies are vary easy to grow perennials.
-Seed can be sown in spring and germinated in a warm room, or near a hot water tank at a temperature of about 17 C (63 F).
 Sprinkle the seed on the surface of compost in a tray and just barely covered with a sprinkling of fine compost.
-Plants need to be transplanted into pots and moved to final flowering positions one they have grown sufficiently large.
+Plants need to be transplanted into pots and moved to final flowering positions once they have grown sufficiently large.

 Plants from Nurseries or Seeds?

-All of the above plants can be bought at nurseries/garden centers as mature plants or you can grow them easily from seed.
+All of the above plants can be bought at nurseries/garden centres as mature plants or you can grow them easily from seed.
 Check out my guide which shows you how to grow flowers/vegetables indoors or outdoors in the ground:

 © 2012 Eugene Brennan